newmanjb/DynamicDeployment/README.md

 Regardless of transaction volume though, nobody wants a monolith that contains a rat's nest of dependencies and tight coupling either, where the resulting release frequency is on a par with solar eclipses.

-I wrote this small java application to show that it's perfectly possible to code a monolithic application where each module is still decoupled to the point where they can be released independently with no downtime of the monolith.
+So I wrote this small java application to investigate the possibility of developing a monolithic application, but where each module is still decoupled to the point where they can be released independently with no downtime of the monolith, and where the modules can still be worked on independently by a separate team if neccessary, but where they won't have to worry about maintaining and monitoring a separate messaging layer like a REST API to other components as you would have to in a micro-service architecture.

-Also, the modules can still be worked on independently, by a separate team if neccessary, and they won't have to worry about maintaining and monitoring a separate messaging layer like a REST API to every other component as you would in a micro-service architecture.
+I wanted to see if I could do this without complicating things by using something like OSGI or another framework, so as development teams could just pick up the monolith seamlessly.

 ## Application